Needium66/Cybersecurity/README.md

 ############

 #LLMNR Project Link-Local Multicast Name Resolution (LLMNR Lab)

 #Problem statement: Worked on a project to investigate usage of LLMNR in Windows servers in all environments in the system.

 #Solution: Disable it and effectively implement usage of DNS

 #Overview: After the project, I went further to do a LAB on LLMNR poisoning using the cybermentor module.
-An attacker executes the responder script
-The script listens quietly to events and LLMNR queries taking place in the network.
+An attacker executes the responder scriptThe script listens quietly to events and LLMNR queries taking place in the network.
 When a communication/connection does occur or gets established with a target, it SENDS poisoned response to them.
 If the SPOOFING ATTACKS turn successful, the username and password hash of the target will be displayed by the responder.
 1. Execute a responder script.